rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

   ![goo](/images/core-concepts/builds/build-creation/docker-push-secret.png?classes=border,shadow&width=30pc)

-  * You can see the progress of the build, by clicking the build created in the **Builds** page.
+  * You can see the progress of the build, by clicking the build created in the **Development>Builds** page.

   * Click on **SHOW MORE** to get more details about the build, it will take you to the **Details** tab of the build.